 New York, NY

-A skilled program developer and health home expert, Katie Clay is an exceptional communicator, problem solver and leader with experience implementing and leading healthcare programs and services.
+A skilled program developer and health home expert, Katie Kauffman-Clay is an exceptional communicator, problem solver and leader with experience implementing and leading healthcare programs and services.

 Katie has focused her career on care management and care coordination as well as all aspects of the Health Home program.
 Before joining HMA, she served as director of Health Home Program for Hudson River Healthcare (HRHCare) where she oversaw the largest New York State Medicaid Health Home Care Management program across 10 counties.